Fear of the night

 At night, one’s field of vision is dramatically reduced, typically to the pool of light thrown by a headtorch.
 Given the lack of light, normal visual references are drastically reduced, such as paths, slopes, fences.
 This makes it very easy to lose one’s sense of direction and become lost.
 Retaining a sense of calm and perspective in such a situation is critical.
 Leaders will frequently face similar scenarios in the workplace, so this is an ideal training environment that replicates the demands.

 Perversely, Red Rock International staff are adept at how to avoid and deal with disorientation.
 This is through extensive training in outdoor leadership, a key part of which is night navigation.
 Some of our trainers have taken this to extremes, undergoing testing examinations in winter conditions: storm-force winds, blizzards and white-outs, features completely buried under snow.
 Such extreme conditions require a total reliance on simple tools such as a compass, pacing, timing and visual observation to measure distance and direction; not to mention steady nerves and self-confidence.

 Playing on fear

-The Ebda Desert Challenge is now over for this year.
-However, individuals and teams continue their journey on the Ebda program.
+The EBDA Desert Challenge is now over for this year.
+However, individuals and teams continue their journey on the EBDA programme.
 The rigours of the night stage are over.
 However, the emotions and challenges of operating in that tricky environment will not quickly be forgotten.